SmileysScript/SmileysScript/README.md

 ### How is the repo structured?

-The Babel repo is managed as a monorepo that is composed of multiple npm packages, each with their own function.
+This repo is managed as a monorepo that is composed of multiple npm packages, each with their own function.